Home

 MASS READINGS

-A reading from the prophet Isaiah
+A reading from the Acts of the Apostles

 To indicate the end of the reading, the reader acclaims: